 - In person: Stop by the Admissions Office in Katahdin Hall—354 Hogan Rd., Bangor, ME 04401.
 Our office is open 9am–3pm, Monday–Friday.
 (Other hours by appointment.)

 Applications will be evaluated after the Admissions Office has received the following information:

-- Completed “Application for Admission” and a non-refundable $20 application fee.
+- Completed “Application for Admission” and a non-refundable $20 application fee (waived if applying online).

 - Official high school and/or adult education transcript(s) for all years attended sent directly from the high school/adult education provider.

-- GED test results (if applicable) sent directly from the Department of Education in the state issuing the GED.
+- GED/HiSET test results (if applicable) sent directly from the Department of Education in the state issuing the exam.

 - Transcript(s) of all previous college work sent directly from each institution attended.
 Regardless of whether transfer credit is being sought, applicants must disclose all prior colleges attended.
 Failure to furnish all information on past education may constitute adequate reason for disqualification of your acceptance or subsequent dismissal from the College as well as possible retraction or denial of financial aid funds.